Wild Park Rainscape - the details

 Shallow landscaped and specially planted basins and other features capture water runoff from the roads.
 Rainscapes help to manage water flow and quality, copying natural processes.
 They can capture water from roofs, roads and car parks, slowing and holding it to reduce the risk of flooding.
 They help to remove pollutants from road and car park run-off through natural processes including time, sunlight, microbes in the soil and vegetation.

 The Wild Park Rainscape is designed to highlight this type of solution and stimulate further projects in the city to address pollution risk to the aquifer.
-We’re linking the Wild Park Rainscape with a rainscape project in Moulsecoomb Primary School.
+We’re linking the Wild Park Rainscape with a rain garden project in Moulsecoomb Primary School.

 What pollution comes off our roads?

-Runoff water from the construction and operation of roads contains a multitude of chemicals including nutrients, salts, metals, persistent organic pollutants (POPs) – as well as plastic particles.
+Runoff water from the construction and operation of roads contains many chemicals including nutrients, salts, metals, persistent organic pollutants (POPs) – as well as plastic particles from tyres and brake pads.
 Road run-off is the third highest cause of water pollution in UK today, and accounts for 13% of failures under Water Framework Directive are due to road run-off.

 What are the main pollutants?